MrCr1p3r/MrCr1p3r/README.md

-# Hi there, I'm Yehor Tonkyi! 👋
+# Hi there, I'm Yehor! 👋
 *aka MrCr1p3r*

 ## 🚀 About Me